 MOS Burger appears as a typical North American fast food joint with bright lights, generic looking tables and chairs, and posters of their specials in the windows.
-The menu was also quite typical to the North American standard for fast food with french fries, onion rings, hot dogs and hamburgers.
+The Mos Burger menu was also quite typical of the North American standard for fast food with french fries, onion rings, hot dogs and hamburgers.
 But, if you take a closer look — you’ll start to notice some differences.

 The MOS in MOS Burger, according to the corporate website, is an acronym for Mountain, Ocean, and Sun.

 Mountain: To stand tall and firm like a mountain

 Ocean: To have a heart that is broad and deep as the ocean

 Sun: To have a passion like a sun that never burns out.

 Everything is made fresh to order – nothing is precooked.
 According to the MOS Burger website — “The vegetables used by MOS BURGER are all sourced domestically and freshly supplied by a network of 3,000 farmers around the nation. “